 - installation and training (if required)

-Edge lighting LED displays provide a cheaper alternative to full-array models.
 An LED solution that has full-array lighting will be the more expensive choice but for that price, you will get the best picture quality and the most flexibility when it comes to the shape and size of your video wall.

 You also need to take into consideration the price of your control device.
 Depending on your requirements, you may be happy to daisy chain your screens without the need for a control device.
 However, if you want to feed multiple inputs into your video wall or are looking for a control room environment, there will be an additional fee for a video wall control solution.

 You may wish to pair your video wall with a digital signage system to create and schedule the content for your display.
-For the subscription price you’ll gain benefits such as cloud storage capabilities and support for additional screens.
+For the subscription price, you’ll gain benefits such as cloud storage capabilities and support for additional screens.

 Learn about LamsaTech’s digital signage solution, PeakSignage, here.

 The final considerations

 Finding the right video wall technology for your requirements can be daunting when there are so many options and a substantial list of elements that affect your decision.
 Follow the considerations we’ve covered above when you’re searching for video wall technology and you’ll get off to a great start.